G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Experimental Evaluation

 \subsection{Evaluating Sensitivity of G\texorpdfstring{$^2$}uardFL}

-In this subsection, we explore the impact of various influencing factors on the performance of G$^2$uardFL.

 \textbf{PMR}.
-We evaluate G$^2$uardFL's performance with different PMR values on the CIFAR-10 dataset.
-The results, as shown in Table~\ref{tab:influence_pmr}, indicate that even if the number of malicious clients in the FL system increases (as long as PMR is less than 0.50), G$^2$uardFL is still able to defend against backdoor attacks.
-This is due to the dynamic filtering and clipping module's ability to use historical outcomes to identify malicious clients.
-However, once PMR exceeds 0.50, and malicious clients constitute the majority in the FL system, G$^2$uardFL's ability to protect against backdoor attacks diminishes.
+We assess G$^2$uardFL's performance under different PMR values on the CIFAR-10 dataset.
+The results in Table~\ref{tab:influence_pmr} demonstrate that G$^2$uardFL effectively defends against backdoor attacks as long as the number of malicious clients in the FL system remains below 50\% (PMR less than 0.5).
+This robustness arises from the dynamic filtering and clipping module's ability to utilize benign scores for identifying malicious clients.
+However, when PMR exceeds 0.5, and malicious clients constitute the majority in the FL system, G$^2$uardFL's defense capabilities diminish.

-\textbf{Number of Clients} $\bs{M}$.
-In real-world scenarios, clients can join or drop out dynamically during the FL process.
-In this evaluation, we simulate scenarios where a certain proportion of clients are offline or join the FL system (i.e., 5\%, 10\%, and 15\%).
-The results, as presented in Table~\ref{tab:influence_m}, indicate that the number of clients does not significantly affect the performance of G$^2$uardFL.
+\textbf{Number of Clients} $M$.
+In practical FL scenarios, clients may join or leave the system dynamically during the FL process.
+In our evaluation, we simulate scenarios where a certain proportion of clients go offline or join the FL system (i.e., 5\%, 10\%, and 15\%).
+The results, as presented in Table~\ref{tab:influence_m}, indicate that the number of clients has a negligible impact on G$^2$uardFL's performance.

 $\bs{\kappa_1}$, $\bs{\kappa_2}$, $\bs{\kappa_3}$ \textbf{and} $\bs{\kappa_4}$.
-We also explore the influence of hyper-parameters on G$^2$uardFL's performance, which are presented in Table~\ref{tab:influence_factor}.
-Results indicate that the defense results remain stable even when hyper-parameters vary.
-Additionally, compared with the other three hyper-parameters, $\kappa_3$ has a more substantial impact on G$^2$uardFL's performance.
-This is primarily because, unlike benign scores, cluster sizes change discretely, necessitating a careful balancing of these two factors to accurately identify malicious clients.
+We explore the influence of hyper-parameters on G$^2$uardFL's performance, as detailed in Table~\ref{tab:influence_factor}.
+The results demonstrate that the defense results remain stable even when hyper-parameters vary.
+Among these hyper-parameters, $\kappa_3$ exerts a more significant impact on G$^2$uardFL's performance.
+This is primarily because cluster sizes change discretely, unlike benign scores, necessitating a delicate balance between these two factors to accurately identify malicious clients.